-There are currently no fire bans or advisories in effect for The City of Red Deer.
+There are currently no fire bans in effect for The City of Red Deer.

 Red Deer Emergency Services continues to ask citizens to use caution when disposing of smoking materials or using outdoor open flames like barbeques and backyard fire pits.

 Watch this page for the most up-to-date fire ban and advisory information for Red Deer.
 We will post fire bans and fire advisories here when they are in effect.

 If you witness someone having a fire during a fire ban, please call 9-1-1.

 The penalty for illegally burning is $210 for first offence and $510 for second offense.
 You may also be charged for the fire response as outlined in the Emergency Services Department Fees and Charges Bylaw 3586/2017 (pdf).

 Updates on fire bans will be listed on this page.
 Always check for fire bans before having a fire.